 Elves escort kids through Santaland with plenty of holiday cheer.

-There is plenty to see even before you get into Santaland, starting with the new Hallmark Channel Ticket Booth, where guests imagine they're purchasing tickets for a journey on the North Pole Express.
+There is plenty to see even before you get into Santaland, starting with the Hallmark Channel Ticket Booth, where guests imagine they're purchasing tickets for a journey on the North Pole Express.
 Just before your board, peek at the animatronic displays from Macy's old Miracle on 34th Street windows.

 Chatty elves with names like Licorice, Tootsie, and Clementine move visitors along and engage kids with tales of Santa's workshop, keeping everyone's energy up as they wait their turn to see St. Nick.